revault/practical-revault/messages.md

 For this matter we use the synchronisation server as a proxy between the managers and the watchtowers.

+A `secp256k1` key generated during the ceremony is used to sign the messages going to the managers across the synchronisation server.

 ### Rough flow